 BIO 200 Anatomy and Physiology I (3)

-This course will cover structure and function of cells, tissues, body organization, and the integumentary, skeletal, muscular, nervous and endocrine systems.
-Prerequisite: CHM 100 or concurrent enrollment.
+This course will cover structure and function of cells, tissues, body organization, and the integumentary, skeletal, muscular, and nervous systems.
 Concurrent enrollment in BIO 201 is required.

 BIO 201 Anatomy and Physiology I Lab (1)